automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Veterupristisaurus.md

 # Veterupristisaurus
-## Description: One of the earliest carcharodontosaurs yet identified.
+## One of the earliest carcharodontosaurs yet identified.